jeromevonk/candidates-api/README.md

 It's hosted on heroku, you can [find it here](https://candidates-api.herokuapp.com/).

+The API expects documents in JSON format.

+These are the endpoint implemented:

 | Method | Uri                                   | Meaning                    |
 | ------ | :------------------------------------ | :------------------------- |
 | GET    | /candidates/api/v1.0/candidates       | Get list of candidates     |